Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 -

-Combined herbal formulas
+Combined herbal supplements

-Even so, regulation varies by country.
+Even so, regulation varies widely.

-Japanese Knotweed and UK Legal Considerations
+Japanese Knotweed and UK Legal Responsibilities

 Japanese knotweed is a controlled invasive species in the UK.